Jim Ellis (swimming coach)

-James Ellis (born 1948) is an American swim coach who founded the PDR (Philadelphia Department of Recreation, or Pride, Determination, Resilience) swim team in Philadelphia, Pennsylvania.
-He coached the team from 1971 to 2010.
-Ellis has been inducted to the International Swim Coaches Association Hall of Fame, and received the President's Award from the International Swimming Hall of Fame.
-The 2007 feature film Pride is based on his life story.
+James Ellis (born 1947) is an American swim coach who founded the PDR (Philadelphia Department of Recreation, or Pride, Determination, Resilience) swim team in the Nicetown neighborhood of Philadelphia, Pennsylvania, as one of the few predominantly Black swim teams largely for intercity youth.
+He coached the team from 1971 to 2008, at Nicetown's Marcus Foster Recreation Center outside Philadelphia then moved the team to Nicetown's newly built Salvation Army Ray and Joan Kroc Corps Community Center from 2010-2023 where it became affiliated with the Salvation Army Kroc Center.
+The 2007 feature film Pride is based on his life story, and focused a great deal of attention on the accomplishments of his swimming program.

-Background
+Early influences

+Ellis was born in Pittsburgh, Pennsylvania in 1947, and grew up there.
+He began swimming at the recently integrated Highland Park pool in Pittsburgh and as a youth took a position as a lifeguard there.
+By the mid-1960's the Pittsburgh outdoor pools had hired several black lifeguards.
+Currently the largest outdoor public pool in Pittsburgh, the Highland Park pool was large when Ellis worked there and had been used for swim competitions.
+In July, 1951, the pool had been the subject of a lawsuit filed by the Pittsburgh Urban League on behalf of League member Alexander Allen which claimed that he had been deprived of his civil rights by being chased from the pool by a group of White teenagers.
+The Pittsburgh Urban league won the suit, with the court noting that public pools should allow access regardless of race.

+Education

-Ellis grew up in Pittsburgh, Pennsylvania.
-He graduated from Westinghouse High School of Pittsburgh Public Schools.
-His name is on the Westinghouse High School Wall of Fame.
-He swam competitively in high school, and at the collegiate level for Cheney State, where he also studied mathematics.
+Ellis graduated from Westinghouse High School which had a large black enrollment, and was part of the Pittsburgh Public Schools.
+He received the honor of having his name placed on the Westinghouse High School Wall of Fame.
+He swam competitively in high school, and at the collegiate level for Cheney State, an historically Black University near Philadelphia, where he also studied mathematics.

 Career

-After graduating from Cheney State, Ellis wanted to get a job as a teacher, but was not able to secure a position.
-Having previously worked as a lifeguard, he became a water safety instructor at a local recreation center in West Philadelphia.
-He later became a math teacher at a high school in Philadelphia.
+After graduating from Cheyney State, Ellis wanted to get a job as a teacher, but was not able to secure a position.
+Having previously worked as a lifeguard, he became a water safety instructor at Sayre-Morrie Recreation Center in West Philadelphia.
+He later became a math teacher at a high school in Philadelphia where he taught for many years.